Five breakfast ideas for hypothyroidism

-Despite being an illness that responds well to correct medical treatment, there is something at all patients know: you need to change your dietary habits.
+Living with hypothyroidism is not easy.
+But it usually responds well to correct medical treatment.
+However, there is something not many patients may know: you need to change your dietary habits.

 Nutritionists tell us that the first thing to keep in mind with hypothyroidism is that we need to have a balanced diet.